glic3rinu/passlib/docs/lib/passlib.utils.rst

 ==========
 .. data:: rng

-    The random number generator used by passlib to generate salt strings and other things which don't require a cryptographically strong source of randomness.
+    The random number generator used by Passlib to generate salt strings and other things which don't require a cryptographically strong source of randomness.